syntasso/kratix-marketplace/nginx-ingress/README.md

 ```

 NGINX is not being provided as-a-Service with this Promise.
 Therefore, there's no
-Resource Request: installing the Promise will install NGINX.
+Resource definition: installing the Promise will install NGINX.

 ## Development